hopetambala/SI664-docs/sql/mysql_create_database.md

 COLLATE utf8mb4_0900_ai_ci;
 ```

-Third, utilize the following query (adjusted to your needs) to split the delimited string of
-values (e.g., game developer companies) by joining the source table (e.g., `game`) on the
-`number` table with the `ON` clause returning rows whenever the character length of the
-delimited string *minus* the character length of the delimited string with all the delimiters
-removed is greater than or equal to `number.num` value.
+Third, utilize the following query (adjusted to your needs) to split the delimited string of values (e.g., game developer companies) by joining the source table on the `number` table with the `ON` clause returning rows whenever the character length of the delimited string *minus* the character length of the delimited string with all the delimiters removed is greater than or equal to `number.num` value.

 The `SELECT` clause provides the `game.game_id` and a `game.developer_name` value split out from
 the delimited string by the use of the [SUBSTRING_INDEX()](https://dev.mysql.com/doc/refman/8.0/en/string-functions.html#function_substring-index) function.